-Remember, cutting and dieting is extremely hard and takes a lot of work.
+Remember, cutting and dieting are extremely hard and take a lot of work.
 Dieting is very important while trying to cut and cannot be ignored.
 It must be done properly and it must be always followed.
 There are six points you need to follow in order to achieve a chiseled body:

 - Eat every three or four hours.
 You need to make sure that you are eating at least 5-6 times daily.
 Eating this much during the day keeps your metabolism running excellent, which allows you to burn many more calories during the day.
 You must split these meals 3-4 hours apart.
 This will also help prevent the intense hunger pangs that bring willpower to its knees.
 Eat slowly as it takes a while for your brain to register that you’ve eaten.

 - Consume lots of low-calorie vegetables.
-During the cutting phase, try to munch on tomatoes, cucumbers, onions, broccoli, peppers, baby marrows, mushrooms, spinach, lettuce and other “wet” carb sources and go easier on starchier carbs such as pasta and rice.
+During the cutting phase, try to munch on tomatoes, cucumbers, onions, broccoli, peppers, baby marrow, mushrooms, spinach, lettuce, and other “wet” carb sources and go easier on starchier carbs such as pasta and rice.
 It’s a great way of filling up without consuming loads of calories.

 - Train on an empty stomach.
 Refrain from eating much, during the two-hour window before each workout.
 The goal here is to avoid having too many carbs in your system when you train, which has an undesirable fat-sparing effect.
 If you train first thing in the morning, a pre-workout beverage of four ounces of orange juice mixed with four ounces of water would be excellent.
 While you want to train on an empty stomach, you also want to avoid running out of fuel mid-workout.
 To ensure that you don’t, fill up your tank with carbs and protein during the two-hour window after your workout, when your body is most receptive to synthesizing protein for muscle growth and storing energy for fuel.

-Below you can check a sample of Cutting Phase workout and a day menu.
+Below you can check a sample of the Cutting Phase workout and a daily menu.